foomo/gocontentful/README.md

 >type ImageResolverFunc func(assetID string, locale Locale) (attrs map[string]string, resolveError error)

 All the three functions above can be passed as nil with different levels of graceful degrading.

->**FieldToObject**(jsonField interface{}, targetObject interface{}) error

-Converts a JSON field into an object.
-Make sure you pass a pointer to an object which type has JSON definition for all fields you want to retrieve.

 ---